Locon213/LiveMotdManager/README.md

 # LiveMotdManager

 LiveMotdManager is a multi-platform Minecraft plugin providing a dynamic server list MOTD.
-It supports Spigot/Paper/Purpur/Folia servers and BungeeCord/Waterfall/Velocity proxies.
+It supports Spigot/Paper/Purpur/Folia servers and BungeeCord/Waterfall (1.16+) / Velocity proxies.
 The plugin changes MOTD based on time, player count, TPS and more.
 Weather and Discord integrations are included.

 ## Building